 - pinned any blog posts I found helpful from Google searches (pinning directly from the blog post allowed me to track the analytics from the pin)

-- created Pinterest images for each of my own blog posts and uploaded link
+- created branded Pinterest images for each of my own blog posts and added each to Pinterest

 - joined one group board

 I’ve just started using Tailwind so I can spend less time pinning and more time creating valuable content.
 Now that the upfront work has been put in to optimize my profile, boards and pins I’m ready to hit the autopilot button.